 Ackerman, 30, had arrived in London in March 1920 as correspondent for the Public Ledger’s new foreign service.
 He made several trips to Ireland over the following months and filed stories before and after Grasty’s August series in the Times.
 As Walsh details in The News from Ireland, Ackerman’s reporting was influenced by two insiders–one American, one British–and he actively participated in back-channel efforts to bring peace to Ireland.
 In this regard, his outing of Grasty as working for the Wilson administration smacks of hypocrisy.

 The Public Ledger retained Col. Edward House, Wilson’s former confidant and fixer, as an advisor on diplomacy for its foreign bureau.
-He regularly advised Ackerman.
-Such reliance, Walsh writes, “was not unconnected to [Ackerman’s] view of how he should collect news as a journalist; the idea that good journalism was the fruit of being on excellent terms with powerful contacts,” which Ackerman described as ” ‘key men’ in ‘key positions.’
+Ackerman and House had regularly swapped insights and advice with each other during the Great War, and House had a similar relationship with Grasty and other journalists.
+Walsh writes this “was not unconnected to [Ackerman’s] view of how he should collect news as a journalist; the idea that good journalism was the fruit of being on excellent terms with powerful contacts,” which Ackerman described as ” ‘key men’ in ‘key positions.’
 “Walsh, News from Ireland, (New York, Palgrave Macmillan, 2008.) p.
 141. In fact, Ackerman also paid a June 30 visit to Plunkett with a note from House “about the Irish situation & the possibility of his arbitrating betw’n the British & Irish Governments.”1920 Diary of Sir Horace Curzon Plunkett (1854–1932), National Library of Ireland.

 Ackerman’s second inside source was Sir Basil Thomson, director of intelligence at Scotland Yard.
 Beginning in May 1920, Thomson selectively leaked documents gathered by British intelligence to “prepare the ground for negotiation with IRA leaders” and “briefed Ackerman to carry messages to Sinn Fein and IRA leaders in Ireland, using Ackerman’s journalistic mission as cover for advancing an Irish settlement by negotiation.”Ibid., p.
 143. Through the summer officials contemplated using Col. House as a mediator in the negotiations.
 While the effort eventually fizzled, Walsh notes that, “Ackerman’s role as go-between” continued to evolve.Ibid., p.
 145. Walsh also writes: